 The events fall into the three basic categories listed below:

 NATIVE GARDEN TOUR

-Held each year during an April weekend, the Native Garden Tour is a self-guided walk through 20-25 private and public gardens in a geographical area of San Diego County.
+Held each year during the weekend of April 13-14, the Native Garden Tour is a self-guided walk through private and public gardens in a geographical area of San Diego County.

-• Self-guided tour of 21 private gardens, with each garden staffed by knowledgeable volunteer docents and homeowners.
-An additional 12 public and commercial gardens are available as stops on the tour.
+• Self-guided tour of private gardens, with each garden staffed by knowledgeable volunteer docents and homeowners.
+Additional public and commercial gardens are available as stops on the tour.

 • All gardens are water-thrifty and contain 60% or more native plants